waggle-sensor/eWaggle/README.md

 ### Manual Installation

-Clone the `eWaggle` repo and add `eWaggle/src` to your project's header include path.
-For example, your build project should have something like:
+Clone the `eWaggle` repo and add `eWaggle/src` to your project's include path.
+For example, your project's build process should have something like:

 ```make
 CC=c++ -I/path/to/eWaggle/src ...